rmountjoy92/VectorCloud/README.md

 * Stage and send SDK commands from a form on the home page
 * Create, edit and delete a user login
 * Customizable login message
+* Update system that uses git to detect changes in the repository, updates using git pull and upgrades database using flask-migrate (alembic)

 ## Features I'm currently working on